Thursday, January 28, 2016

 430. From Elvis in Memphis (1969) - Elvis Presley

 If the '68 Comeback Special put Elvis Presley back on the map after a near decade of phoning-it in soundtracks to crappy at best films, From Elvis in Memphis was the album that truly solidified the King's return.
-Backed by the Memphis Boys and produced by Chips Moman, Presley ventured into American Sound Studios at the very beginning of 1969 and cut his ultimate long player, an album so good even people who don't dig Elvis, (shame on you), can rally behind it.
+Backed by the Memphis Boys and produced by Chips Moman, Presley ventured into American Sound Studios at the very beginning of 1969 and cut his ultimate long player, an album so good that even people who do not dig Elvis, (shame on you), can rally behind it.
 This period also wielded "Kentucky Rain" and "Suspicious Minds" which are probably the two best songs Elvis ever cut.
-But the twelve official ones on From Elvis are blue-eyed soul of the highest order, "Wearin' that Loved On Look", "Any Day Now", and "In the Ghetto" each and all without fault.
+Yet the twelve official ones on From Elvis are blue-eyed soul of the highest order, "Wearin' that Loved On Look", "Any Day Now", and "In the Ghetto" each and all without fault.

 429. Wu-Tang Forever (1997) - Wu-Tang Clan